Miss Grand Ecuador

-Miss Grand Ecuador is an Ecuadorian female national beauty pageant launched in 2021 by the Concurso Nacional de Belleza Ecuador (CNB Ecuador) organization, directed by Tahiz Panus and Miguel Panus, with the aim of selecting a country representative to participate in its parent pageant, Miss Grand International.
-Previously, the competition franchise belonged to Maria del Carmen Aguayo, who usually chose the runners-up or national finalists from her national pageant, Miss Ecuador, to partake in such an international competition.
+Miss Grand Ecuador is an Ecuadorian female national beauty pageant launched in 2021 by the Concurso Nacional de Belleza Ecuador (CNB Ecuador) organization, directed by Tahiz Panus and Miguel Panus.
+Its aim is to select a country representative to participate in its parent pageant, Miss Grand International.
+Previously, the competition franchise belonged to Maria del Carmen Aguayo, who usually chose the runners-up or national finalists from her national pageant, Miss Ecuador, for international competitions.

-Ecuador has three Miss Grand International placements; the highest is first runner-up, achieved by Andrea Aguilera in 2021, followed by Mara Topic's Top 10 finalists in 2019.
+Ecuador has had three Miss Grand International placements; the highest was first runner-up, Andrea Aguilera in 2021, and Mara Topic reached the top 10 in 2019.

 History

-Ecuador made its Miss Grand International debut in 2013, when Alexandra Zulay Castillo Velasco, the national finalist of Miss Ecuador 2012, was named one of the top 20 finalists.
-From 2013 to 2018, the Ecuadorian franchise belonged to the Miss Ecuador organization, with one of the pageant finalists being appointed as Miss Grand Ecuador.
-However, only one of them qualified for the top 20 finalists on the international stage; the rest were unplaced.
-Later in 2019, Ecuador broke the record of non-placement after the new franchisee, the Concurso Nacional de Belleza Ecuador (CNB Ecuador), appointed a 24-year-old actress from Guayaquil, Mara Topic Verduga, to join the international contest in Venezuela, where she was ranked among the top 10 finalists as well as obtained the Best in National Costume award.
+Ecuador first appeared at the 2013 pageant, when Alexandra Zulay Castillo Velasco, the national finalist of Miss Ecuador 2012, reached the top 20.
+From 2013 to 2018, the Ecuadorian franchise was the Miss Ecuador organization, with one of the pageant finalists being appointed as Miss Grand Ecuador.
+Only contestants qualified for the top 20 at international contests, the others were unplaced.
+Later in 2019, Ecuador ended its record of non-placement after the new franchisee, the Concurso Nacional de Belleza Ecuador, appointed Mara Topic Verduga from Guayaquil, to Miss Grand International 2019.
+At the contest she reached the top 10, and received the Best in National Costume award.

-Tahiz Panus and Miguel Panus, the presidents of the CNB Ecuador, have been serving as the national directors of Miss Grand Ecuador since 2019.
-Under their leadership, the first edition of Miss Grand Ecuador happened on June 26, 2021, at the TC Televisión studios in the city of Guayaquil.
-The contest featured six national finalists from six provinces, including Cañar, El Oro, Esmeraldas, Los Ríos, Manabí, and Pichincha, of whom Andrea Aguilera from Los Ríos Province was elected the winner.
-Aguilera had later participated at Miss Grand International 2021 in Thailand and was awarded the first runner-up, the highest placement of Ecuador at such the international contest since 2013.
-Previously, Aguilera competed in the Miss Earth Ecuador 2019 pageant but did not win the main title.
+Tahiz Panus and Miguel Panus, the presidents of Concurso Nacional de Belleza Ecuador (CNB Ecuador), have been the national directors of Miss Grand Ecuador since 2019.
+The first edition of Miss Grand Ecuador was on June 26, 2021, at the TC Televisión studios in Guayaquil.
+The contest featured six national finalists from six provinces, including Cañar, El Oro, Esmeraldas, Los Ríos, Manabí, and Pichincha.
+Andrea Aguilera Paredes from Los Ríos Province won.
+Aguilera was the first runner-up at Miss Grand International 2021 in Thailand.
+She was the highest placed of Ecuador at the contest since 2013.
+Previously, Aguilera competed at Miss Earth Ecuador 2019 and did not win.

-However, no pageant was held to determine the titleholder in 2022; the first runner-up of the previous edition, Emilia Vásquez of Pichincha Province, was appointed to the position and expected to represent the country at Miss Grand International 2022 in Indonesia, but was later replaced by Liseth Naranjo for undisclosed reasons.
-Naranjo was a former Miss Grand Ecuador 2020 but was dethroned before competing on the international stage.
+No contest was held in 2022, and the first runner-up of 2021, Emilia Vásquez of Pichincha Province, was appointed to represent the country at Miss Grand International 2022 in Indonesia, but was replaced by Liseth Naranjo for undisclosed reasons.
+Naranjo was Miss Grand Ecuador 2020 but was removed before competing.

 Editions

 Location and date

-The Miss Grand Ecuador pageant was separately held once in 2021, and the upcoming edition is scheduled to be held in 2023.
+The Miss Grand Ecuador pageant was separately held once in 2021, and the upcoming pageant was scheduled to be held in 2023.